-- Parameter 1: if the in-game officials don’t witness an incident, resulting in no disciplinary action being taken on the field.
-For example, an off the ball altercation that the referee doesn’t see.
+- Parameter 1: if the in-game officials don’t witness an incident, resulting in no disciplinary action is taken on the field.
+For example, an off-the-ball altercation that the referee doesn’t see.

 - Parameter 2: if the in-game officials handle the incident on the field, the committee may still see the need to add further disciplinary action.

-- Parameter 3: if the in-game officials see an incident but do not issue a punishment for clear and obvious simulation, the committee can issue cards and suspsensions.
+- Parameter 3: if the in-game officials see an incident but do not issue a punishment for clear simulation, the committee can issue cards and suspensions.

-Essentially, under parameter 3, the MLS Disciplinary Commission can review instances of simulation, then suspend, fine, and punish culpable players.
+Essentially, under parameter 3, the MLS Disciplinary Commission can review simulation instances, then suspend, fine, and punish culpable players.

-This approach has proved to be very successful so far, contributing to a fairer and cleaner league.
+This approach has proved very successful, contributing to a fairer and cleaner league.

 Although the English FA and FIFA, two major organizations in world soccer, have made efforts to eradicate simulation from the game, they have made very little headway.

 How has the MLS had such success with its efforts?